sabpags/TripBuilder/README.md

     * flights (array): An array of flight details for each leg of the trip.
         * airline (string): Airline code.
         * number (string): Flight number.
-        * departure_airport (string): IATA code of the departure airport.
+        * departureAirport (string): IATA code of the departure airport.
-        * departure_datetime (string, format: "YYYY-MM-DD HH:mm"): Departure date and time (in the local timezone of the departure airport).
+        * departureTime (string, format: "HH:mm"): Departure time (in the local timezone of the departure airport).
-        * arrival_airport (string): IATA code of the arrival airport.
+        * arrivalAirport (string): IATA code of the arrival airport.
-        * arrival_datetime (string, format: "YYYY-MM-DD HH:mm"): Arrival date and time (in the local timezone of the arrival airport).
+        * arrivalTime (string, format: "HH:mm"): Arrival time (in the local timezone of the arrival airport).
         * price (string): The price of the flight in the neutral currency.